toolsforexperiments/tfe-manual/docs/source/labcore/basics.rst

 Once the sweep is created but before execution we can easily infer what records the sweep produces.
 Sweeps can be combined in ways that result in nesting, zipping, or appending.
 Combining sweeps again results in a sweep.
 This will allow us to construct modular measurements from pre-defined blocks.
-For more information please see :ref:`Introduction to sweeping <labcore introduction to sweeping>`
+For more information please see :ref:`Introduction to sweeping <labcore sweeping>`